How to Interpret Google My Business (GMB) Insights

 Searches on the Local Finder are included in “Search” since they happen on Google.com and not Maps.Google.com.

 Views in Google My Business Insights are like impressions.
 They are not clicks, they aren’t reporting on unique users, and they aren’t measuring just searches.
 Any time a user sees your listing represented anywhere on the map, it counts.
-They are counted per view so if a user saw the listing on Search and then clicked to Maps, it would count as 2 views.
+They are counted per view so if a user saw the listing on search and then clicked to maps, it would count as 2 views.
 This section is extremely volatile and we don’t suggest using it for much.
 See this other article for more on how views are calculated.

-Nothing really new here.
-It shows where your driving directions came from if you have enough of them.
-And Google recently started showing details about the areas where your direction requests come from including a nice heat map.
+This section shows where your driving directions came from if you have enough of them.
+Google will also show details about the areas where your direction requests come from including a nice heat map.
 If driving directions seem high, it’s probably because you are in a building and Google is counting driving directions that were actually to other businesses at the same address.

 Don’t be surprised if the numbers on this graph don’t match the numbers under “customer actions”.
 This graph shows 4 weeks whereas the actions section shows 30 days.